janearc/cooking/recipes/pumpkin/chorizo-sage-stuffed-pumpkin.md

 Essentially, this is a casserole, cooked in a pumpkin; it's a kind of vegan engastration.

+Four servings.
+This paired very well with a [boochcraft](http://www.boochcraft.com/flavors/) watermelon/mint/chili high-alcohol content kombucha, which was refreshing and offset the robust flavour of the soyrizo and pumpkin.

 Ingredients:
 ---
 - 2 large pie pumpkins (6-inch diameter or so)